 It can be difficult to motivate your child to move more.
 Official medical guidelines on the amount of recommended activity suggest 60 minutes of physical activity per day.
 This can include either moderate-intensity aerobic activity such as brisk walking, or vigorous-intensity activity such as running.
 Be sure to include vigorous-intensity aerobic activity on at least 3 days per week.

 The major benefit of using a Fitbit-like device for your kids is motivation.
-By setting goals, getting feedback and being rewarded, kids are encouraged to do more.
+By setting goals, getting feedback and being rewarded, little ones are encouraged to do more.

 Fitness trackers for kids should not be confused with gadgets that enable parents to stay connected with their children throughout the day.
-These wearables, which typically use a GPS system to pinpoint the exact location of your child on a map, are featured in our overview of wearables to keep your children safe.
+Although some share the same functions, these wearables typically use a GPS system to pinpoint the exact location of your child on a map.

 Yes, you still get all the great features.
 This includes a variety of educational mobile adventures for the kids, and family step challenges to get the parents off the sofa.
 As young ones reach their daily 60-minute activity goals, fun facts and a mobile adventure trail are unlocked.
 The tracker also reminds kids to stay active with a move bar and even monitors sleep.